mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/troubleshooting/tools-and-techniques/index.md

 Running node health checks is recommended when:

 - Kubernetes reports that a node is unhealthy
-- Pods are scheduled to a node, but not starting
+- Pods are scheduled to a node but not starting
-- Pods are running, but not reachable within the cluster's network
+- Pods are running but not reachable within the cluster's network

-**NOTE** Some pod execution errors may be explored via [local node debugging with crictl][ts-crictl].
+**NOTE** Some pod execution errors can be explored via [local node debugging with crictl][ts-crictl].

 ## Verify Kubernetes cluster health